paoloscofield/playstation-price-tracker/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/paoloscofield/playstation-price-tracker)

-Playstation Store Price Tracker is a demonstrative app made by a developer who needs to practise React development and loves Playstation games.
+<b>Playstation Store Price Tracker</b> is a demonstrative app made by a developer who needs to practise React development and loves Playstation games.

 The digital games market is constantly increasing and many players prefer to buy digital games instead of physical copies from Amazon or other stores.<br>